 There are a number of reasons why the leaves on your cucumber plant are turning yellow.
 In this article, we’ll look at the reasons why this happens and how to prevent it in future.

-Cucumbers are one of the most abundant crops that are known to be tasty and perfect for the summer season.
-They are plants that have leaves that are flat and broad.
+Cucumbers are one of the most abundant crops that you can grow at home.
+They’re tasty to eat, nutritious and perfect for the summer season.

 When these problems start to become severe, the possibility of the cucumbers dying is high.
 Get to know what the causes of these yellow leaves and how you can prevent them below.

 Cucumber Leaves Turning Yellow Due to Nitrogen Deficiency

 One reason for cucumber leaves to turn yellow is a deficiency in nitrogen.
 In these cases, the leaves start to become pale, then they turn yellow and then the plant begins to die.

 The best way to treat this is to fertilize your plants with a 6-10-10 fertilizer, which is rich in nitrogen.